USAR Reclassification Program

 - Verification of a Family Care Plan for single parent or dual military Soldiers.

-- A verifying statement that the Soldier exhibits stability in personal in accordance with AR 600-20 (Army Command Policy).
+- A verifying statement that the Soldier exhibits stability in personal affairs in accordance with AR 600-20 (Army Command Policy).

 - A verifying statement that the Soldier meets height and weight standards IAW AR 600-9 (The Army Weight Control Program).

 - A verifying statement that the Soldier does not have derogatory information in Official Military Personnel Files.